California Pedestrian Accident Lawyers

 If you've been involved in a pedestrian accident contact Bisnar Chase for a no fee consultation.
 We know you have questions.
 Let our team help cut through the redtape and get you the compensation you deserve.
 Call 949-203-3814 for immediate assistance.

 Pedestrian Accidents and the Dangers

 It is dangerous to be a pedestrian in California.
 According to the California Department of Motor Vehicles (DMV), pedestrians account for about 19 percent of all traffic fatalities.
-Pedestrian accidents can result in catastrophic or even fatal injuries.
+Pedestrian accidents can result in catastrophic injuries.
 Pedestrians are usually unprotected unlike occupants of motor vehicles that are equipped with seatbelts and airbags.
 In addition, the impact of a large and heavy vehicle can be significant and can result in severe trauma.

 According to the California Highway Patrol, 622 people were killed and 12,023 were injured in California pedestrian accidents in the year 2010.
 That means that nearly two people are killed and 33 people are injured in pedestrian accidents every day.

 California has several right-of-way laws that apply to pedestrians.
 These laws exist to protect vulnerable pedestrians.
 A number of pedestrian versus vehicle collisions in California occur because motorists fail to follow these laws.

 - Drivers must stop and yield the right-of-way to pedestrians who are crossing in marked or unmarked crosswalks or at intersections.
 Motorists should wait when other vehicles are stopped at a crosswalk.
 Vehicles that are stopped may be letting pedestrians cross.

 - Motorists must never drive on sidewalks that are designated as safe routes for pedestrians.

 - Motorists must also stop and yield the right-of-way to pedestrians and other vehicles especially when pulling out parking lots or driveways.